 There are also far more booking options, including vacation rentals and “Things to Do” which I found to be more extensive under the new portal.

 These are all minor usability enhancements, but I find the overall booking experience to be more pleasant on the updated Chase Ultimate Rewards travel portal.

 1. Most Low-Cost Airlines (Including Southwest) Are NOT Available to Book (Even by Calling!)

-The overall number of airlines available might have increased, but the ability to book flights on Southwest and other budget carriers (such as WOW, Spirit, Allegiant, and Frontier) is currently unavailable.
+The overall number of airlines available might have increased, but the ability to book flights on Southwest and other budget carriers (such as, Spirit, Allegiant, and Frontier) is currently unavailable.
 Because these airlines offer such competitive flight prices, it’s disappointing that you can’t book them through Chase at the moment.

 When chatting with Chase about this, I was told that they are still working on the integration and hope to provide access to booking on these airlines in the near future.
 I’m optimistic that they will be able to fix this or at least provide the ability to book over the phone, but only time will tell.
 In the meantime, if you want to book Southwest flights, consider transferring Chase Ultimate Rewards points to Southwest for an award flight instead.

 Note: The phone agent I got was wishy-washy on the airlines that weren’t currently bookable and if they would be bookable in the future.
 I plan to check back in a month or 2 to see if there has been more consistent internal training or communication on which airlines are included.
 Stay tuned!